-The Governance Committee recognizes that past and future success of the Corporation relies on its most important asset, its people and especially its executive officers, and strives to foster compensation packages that promote the attraction, retention and development of quality personnel.
-The Governance Committee utilizes compensation information that is available from independent compensation consultants, compensation surveys such as from Mercer Canada Ltd. and publicly available information contained within the annual proxy circulars of a comparator group.
+The Governance Committee recognizes that past and future success of the Corporation relies on its most important asset, its people, including its executive officers, and strives to design compensation packages that promote the attraction, retention, and development of quality personnel.
+The Governance Committee utilizes compensation information that is available from independent compensation consultants, compensation surveys such as those provided by Mercer Canada Ltd., and publicly available information contained within the annual proxy circulars of a comparator group.